bvaughn/react-virtualized/docs/InfiniteLoader.md

 ### Public Methods

-##### resetLoadMoreRowsCache
+##### resetLoadMoreRowsCache (callLoadMoreRows: boolean)
 Reset any cached data about already-loaded rows.
 This method should be called if any/all loaded data needs to be refetched (eg a filtered list where the search criteria changes).
+If `callLoadMoreRows` passed as true, the last loaded batch would be automatically reloaded.

 ### Children function